 Working as a Part of the Foster Care Team

-Foster parents are a crucial (perhaps the most crucial) part of the team of professionals surrounding the foster child and his family of origin.
+Foster parents are a crucial part (perhaps the most crucial part) of the foster care team of professionals who surround the foster child and his family of origin.
 In many cases, it is the foster parents who will work most closely with birth parents and therefore can be most supportive of reunification goals.
-In the role of primary care-giver, they can play a significant part in supporting the child’s relationship with the birth parents.
+In the role of primary caregiver, they can play a significant part in supporting the child’s relationship with the birth parents.

-Additionally, when foster parents build strong, clear communication and team work with the child’s case worker(s), they can more effectively advocate for the child’s best interest.
-This kind of collaboration between the foster parents and child welfare staff can help to give the child a security and continuity to his personal story and his parents’ progress through the steps to reunification.
-If reunification is unlikely, the foster parents can also be valuable to the team’s efforts to create a permanency plan for the child.
+Additionally, when foster parents build strong, clear communication and teamwork with the child’s caseworker(s), they can more effectively advocate for the child’s best interest.
+This kind of collaboration between the foster parents and child welfare staff can help to give the child security and continuity to his personal story and his parents’ progress through the steps to reunification.
+If reunification is unlikely, the foster parents can also be valuable to the foster care team’s efforts to create a permanency plan for the child.

-Creating a Family has many resources on Working as Part of the Foster Team.
-A few we think you will find particularly helpful are:
+Creating a Family has many resources on Working as Part of the Foster Care Team.
+A few recent ones that we think you will find particularly helpful are:

 - Advocating For Your Foster Child in School (blog post)

 - I Could Never Be a Foster Parent… Can I Help the Foster Care Crisis? (blog post)